Category: Core Bond Funds / Short Duration Funds

 In researching this article, we spoke to a source inside DoubleLine to better understand why they hold so much non-agency debt.
 He pointed out that a balance of agency and non-agency MBS made the fund less volatile.
 Mortgage pre-payment is bad for holders of Agency MBS (that sell at a price above face value).
 Mortgage prepayment is good for holders of non-agency MBS (that sell at a discount to face value).
 Non-Agency MBS serves as a hedge against prepayments.

-Short-Term Performance: Excellent Since its inception in 2010, the DoubleLine Total Return Bond Fund is up over 13% per year.
+Short-Term Performance: Excellent Since its inception in 2010, the DoubleLine Total Return Bond Fund is up 9.4% per year.
+Over the last year, the fund is up 5.5% which is amazing considering the overal bond market has been basicly flat over that time.

 Long-Term Performance: Special The fund has no long-term track record.
 However, Jeffrey Gundlach, the main portfolio manager has several decades of experience managing a similar type portfolio with strong results.